Cyber Security, Law, and Society Alliance

 Current Activities in 2019-2020

 Since the fall of 2016, the alliance has also organized and sponsored a number of successful events.
-These events rotate between the School of Law and at the Hariri Institute of Computing, with BU Law faculty giving talks tailored for computer-science-minded audiences at the Hariri Institute, and reciprocally with RISCS researchers giving presentation tailored for social-science-minded audiences at the Law School; the intent is to explain work in a manner that is accessible to all.
+These events rotate between the School of Law, the Hariri Institute of Computing and Questrom’s Susilo Institute for Ethics in the Global Economy.
+The intent is to explain work in a manner that is accessible to all.

 In 2019-2020, all seminars run at 3:30pm-5:00pm, with networking and refreshments at 3:30pm-3:45pm and the talk at 3:45pm-5:00pm.
 Most seminars are hosted in the Hariri seminar room at 111 Cummington Mall room MCS 157, or the Law School faculty lounge at 765 Commonwealth Ave room 1503.